GuyRimel/BestMealsEver/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+Since the <a href="https://pokeapi.co/" target="_blank">Pokemon API</a> used for this app is free to use and requires no authentication,

 <!-- PROJECT DEPLOYMENT SITE -->

-## Project Deployment Site
+## Project Deployment

 Project Deployment: [https://guyrimel.github.io/Pokedexterity/](https://guyrimel.github.io/Pokedexterity/)